Cricket-Penpix of England's Ashes squad

 Left-handed opening batsman

-From the moment he scored a test century on his debut in India in 2006 after arriving as an injury replacement from an A tour in the Caribbean, the tall dark-haired left-hander has gone from strength to strength.
+From the moment he scored a test century on debut in India in 2006, the tall left-hander has gone from strength to strength.

 Blessed with immense mental strength and an effective, pragmatic style, Cook is already England's leading test century scorer with 25 hundreds.

+By his lofty standards, Cook had an underwhelming series with the bat in the first Ashes at home, with no centuries and a top score of 62, but has fond memories of his last tour Down Under.

-Cook scored 766 runs in seven innings during England's Ashes triumph in Australia in 2010-11 and scaled further heights after taking over as England captain last year following Andrew Strauss's sudden retirement.
+In 2010-11, Cook punished Australia's bowlers with 766 runs in seven innings to help set up England's 3-1 series triumph and scaled further heights after taking over as England captain last year following Andrew Strauss's sudden retirement.

 He scored three centuries in a row in the first three matches of a four-test series in India as England rebounded from 1-0 down to win 2-1 in one of the great comebacks.
-His batting against the India spinners was also outstanding with exemplary footwork and potent use of the sweep shot.
+His batting against the India spinners was also outstanding.

-After recording two centuries against Bangladesh as stand-in skipper while Strauss was rested, Cook is the first man to score five centuries in his first five matches as captain.
-He is also the youngest man to score 7,000 test runs and is on course to become the most prolific England batsman ever.

 Well fancy that: Cook is a former choir boy who attended St Paul's Cathedral School, travelled to the Netherlands and Brazil with the choir and sang with New Zealand soprano Kiri Te Kanawa.